-Data fuels our analytics expertise, so we treat it with respect at every stage of each project.
-We combine datasets for a holistic economic view, using technology to:
+- Data fuels our analytics expertise, so we treat it with care at every stage of our work.
+We combine datasets to obtain a holistic economic view, using a mixture of on-premises and cloud technologies to:

-Our Partners and Principals are world-leaders in this field, collaborating with renowned academics to produce best-in-class results.
-Here’s a snapshot of our Analytics leaders and their advisory and expert experience:
+Our Partners, Principals and Associates are world-leaders in their fields, collaborating with renowned academics to produce best-in-class results.
+See below for a snapshot of our Analytics leaders and their advisory and expert experience.

 - Dr Helen Jenkins (Partner)—ran live regression code in a court trial

-- Alan Horncastle (Partner) and Subal Kumbhakar (Associate)—co-authored the definitive book on Stochastic Frontier Analysis: A Practitioner’s Guide to Stochastic Frontier Analysis using Stata
+- Alan Horncastle (Partner) and Prof. Subal Kumbhakar (Associate)—co-authored the definitive book Stochastic Frontier Analysis: A Practitioner’s Guide to Stochastic Frontier Analysis using Stata (Cambridge University Press, 2015)

-- David Jevons (Partner) and Dr Walter Beckert (Associate)—provided evidence to Judicial Review on the statistical robustness of evidence used to decide the funding for education of children with special needs
+- Dr Walter Beckert (Associate)—provided evidence to Judicial Review on the statistical robustness of evidence used to decide on the funding for education of children with special needs